 Descansos: Roadside Memorials of the Southwest

-Descansos: Roadside Memorials of the Southwest is a photographic exploration of grief, remembrance, and public space across the American Southwest.
-These roadside memorials, known in Spanish as "descansos," or "resting places" mark the sites where lives were abruptly lost.
-Each cross, flower, stuffed animal, or personal artifact speaks to the love left behind and the stories we might never fully know.
+Descansos: Roadside Memorials of the Southwest is a collaborative photographic project exploring themes of grief, remembrance, and public expression across the highways and backroads of the American Southwest.
+“Descansos,” Spanish for “resting places,” mark the sites where lives were suddenly and tragically lost.
+These roadside memorials—crosses, flowers, photographs, candles, toys, and personal mementos—speak to the love left behind and the lives we’re often left to imagine.